Screening for prostate cancer

 The risk of prostate cancer also increases as men get older.

-The evidence so far doesn’t suggest that routinely screening these men would help prevent deaths from prostate cancer.
+The evidence so far suggests that routinely screening people who have a high risk of prostate cancer doesn’t help prevent deaths.
 In fact, it might lead to men having treatment for prostate cancer even though that cancer wouldn’t have caused any problems or symptoms.

-What to do if you think you are at risk
+What to do if you are worried about prostate cancer